RAAllen/PersonalSite/README.md

 ## Technologies Used

-_This program utilizes HTML, JavaScript, JQuery and CSS._
+_This program utilizes HTML, Bootstrap, JavaScript, JQuery and CSS._

 ## License